SansGuidon/bookmarks/README.md

 ## Accessibility (a11y)
 * [tota11y](https://khan.github.io/tota11y/) - an accessibility visualization toolkit testing accessibility (a11y) of your site + showing what is wrong in your document.
 Also available as a bookmarklet on the same page. **See also** [GitHub repository](https://github.com/Khan/tota11y)
 * [The A11Y Project](https://a11yproject.com/) - A community-driven effort to make web accessibility easier.
+  * [The A11Y Project Resources](https://a11yproject.com/resources/) - Accessibility software, books, blogs, online tools, and more
+  * [The A11Y Project Checklist](https://a11yproject.com/checklist/) - Determine how accessible your site is
 * [brunopulis/awesome-a11y](https://github.com/brunopulis/awesome-a11y) - A curated list about accessibility / A11Y
 * [Akbar](http://howlowck.github.io/Akbar/) - A bookmarklet that simulates various types user experiences.
 It is an education tool that will hopefully educate people about web accessibility. **See also** [GitHub repository](https://github.com/howlowck/Akbar)
 * [Revenge.css](http://heydonworks.com/revenge_css_bookmarklet/) - is a CSS bookmarklet that reports bad html using pseudo content.
 If the page you use it with has malformed links, deprecated attributes, <div>s inside inline elements, inaccessible buttons, badly nested sections or other errors, you'll see some ugly, pink errors written in nobody's favourite font: Comic Sans. **See also** [GitHub repository](https://github.com/Heydon/REVENGE.CSS)